 I joined the laboratory in August 2016 after having completed my Master’s Degree in Genetics at the University of Sheffield, where I studied the genetic regulation of stomata development in rice crops.
 I am now working as a research assistant in the Steventon laboratory, where I am investigating how the choice between mesoderm and neural tissue is made in the bipotent neuromesodermal progenitor population.
 I am generating CRISPR reporter constructs as well as investigating transcriptional profiles of this cell population at the single cell level using single cell RNAseq.

-Lewis Thomson, BBSRC DTP PhD rotation student
+Lewis Thomson, BBSRC DTP PhD student

 Department of Genetics